Today’s rates for a wide range of commercial property and loan types.

-Commercial Real Estate Lending Forms and Templates
+Commercial Real Estate Loan Documents: Forms and Templates

 The personal financial statement (PFS) is a disclosure of an individual's financial information, including their assets (both liquid and illiquid), liabilities, and net worth.
-This allows the lender to analyze the creditworthiness of the borrowing entity and the individuals behind the entity, to make sure that they have the financial wherewithal required for the size of the loan requested.
+This allows the lender to analyze the creditworthiness of the borrowing entity and the individuals behind the entity, to ensure that they have the financial wherewithal required for the size of the loan requested.

 Rent roll is a representation of who is renting the property and the terms of their leases.
 It essentially synopsizes the potentially dozens of leases—which may be 20, 30, or even 100 pages—into a clear and neat one-pager.
 Not only does it show the rental income, but it also provides an array of information, like the tenant name, lease start date, lease end date, CAM reimbursements, deposits, rented square footage, etc. A rent roll is a complete synopsis of the tenancy of a commercial property.

 The schedule of real estate owned (SREO) is a schedule of information detailing all the properties owned by an individual (in this case, an individual signing a commercial real estate loan).
-A proper SREO, like the one linked to here, identifies cost basis, as-is valuation, percentage of ownership, total debt, total equity, debt service, NOI, and of course the amount of contingent liabilities existing due to outstanding personal guarantees associated with full-recourse commercial loans.
+A proper SREO (like the one linked to here) identifies cost basis, as-is valuation, percentage of ownership, total debt, total equity, debt service, NOI, and of course the amount of contingent liabilities existing due to outstanding personal guarantees associated with full-recourse commercial loans.